Golden age of American animation: Wartime Era of Disney

-The Silver Age of Disney (1950–1970)
+The Silver Age of Disney (1950–1971)

 Early 1950s

 In 1950, Disney produced Cinderella.
-This was an enormous success, becoming the highest-grossing film of 1950, and became Disney's most successful film since Snow White and the Seven Dwarfs and Disney's first single-narrative feature film to be entirely animated since Bambi, as films in the interim involved some live-action.
-Disney's company started to diversify, producing live-action feature films beginning with Treasure Island (1950) and nature documentaries, the first of which being Seal Island (1948).
+This was an enormous success, becoming the highest-grossing film of 1950, and became Disney's most successful film since Snow White and the Seven Dwarfs and Disney's first single-narrative feature film to be entirely animated since Bambi, as the films since then had either been anthology films or involved some live-action.
+Disney's company started to diversify, producing live-action feature films beginning with Treasure Island (1950) and nature documentaries, the first of which was Seal Island (1948).
 As a result, Disney was needed on several different units at one time and spent less time on animation.
 In 1951, he released Alice in Wonderland, a project he had been working on since the late 1930s, though it was shelved during the war.
 Alice in Wonderland was initially moderately successful and received mixed reviews from the critics.
 A few decades later, the film was hailed as one of Disney's greatest classics, making millions in subsequent theatrical and home video releases.
 In 1953, he released Peter Pan, which, like Alice in Wonderland, had been in production since the late 1930s/early 1940s and was shelved during the war.
-However unlike Alice, Peter Pan was a big success both critically and financially on its first release.
+However, unlike Alice, Peter Pan was a big success both critically and financially on its first release.

-When Disney's contract with RKO expired at the end of 1953, instead of renewing it as usual, he was concerned about the instability of RKO (due to owner Howard Hughes' increasingly erratic control of the studio) and started distributing films through the newly created Buena Vista Distribution subsidiary.
+When Disney's contract with RKO expired at the end of 1953, he was concerned about RKO's instability due to owner Howard Hughes' increasingly erratic control of the studio.
+Rather than renewing the RKO contract, Disney started distributing films through the newly created Buena Vista Distribution subsidiary.
 This allowed a higher budget for shorts and features than the last few years of cartoons made for RKO dictated, which made it possible to make some of the cartoons in the new CinemaScope format.
 However, the budget per short was nowhere near as high as it had been in the 1940s as Disney had been focusing more on live action, television, and feature animation and less on short animation.
 In 1953, shortly after the switch from RKO to Buena Vista, Disney released its final Mickey Mouse short, The Simple Things.
 From there, the studio produced fewer animated shorts by the year until the animated shorts division was eventually closed in 1956.
 After that, any future short cartoon work was done through the feature animation division until 1969.
 The last Disney animated short of the golden age of American animation, the Oscar-winning It's Tough to Be a Bird!, was released in 1969.